 Additional Suggestions on how to start a healthy meeting: What did it take to get your meeting established?
 The following is experience, strength, and hope from our members:

-- Have enough literature and download and print free materials.
+- Have literature available and download and print free materials.
 The Recovery Patterns tend to be very helpful for newcomers and all group members.

-- Register the meeting immediately with CoDA International.
+- Register the meeting immediately with CoDA World.